dmbarbour/glas/docs/GlasNamespaces.md

 Conveniently, the NULL and WARN cases in 'mv' don't need any special handling because they cannot be matched by any valid prefix.
 Thus, we won't extend any suffixes, and we'll simply preserve remove rules from MVA, and potentially add new remove rules based on what MVB does match in the expanded MVA.
 The only thing we might do is simplify remove rules that are implied by a shorter rule in the composition.

-Due to the structure of NSDef, this is the only composition rule we need for TLMap.
+Due to the structure of NSDef, this is the only composition rule we need for TL.
 The translation closer to a leaf node is followed by a translation closer to the root node.

-### Alt: List of Translations

-Instead of properly composing TLMap, we could introduce an intermediate representation that maintains a lists of rewrite rules.

-        type TLMapExt = ( lns:List of (Map of Prefix to Prefix) , mvs:List of (Map of Prefix to (Prefix | NULL | WARN))
-                        )

-With this, we can still walk each Expr only once to perform the rewrite, it's only the individual name and localization elements in the abstract assembly that must iterate through the list of link rewrites.
-Localizations could also maintain the list, with runtime support.
-This should perform adequately if our transforms aren't too deep.
-That said, I don't believe that proper composition is so complicated or expensive as to make this worthwhile.
+## Translation of Patches

+The 'at' constructor for patches will modify where a patch is applied.
+This will compose 'fby' with contained 'at' operations, but handlng 'mx' is more interesting.
+We must rewrite the patch to apply to a translated view of the namespace.
+This does operate as a rename for definitions introduced within the patch, but it doesn't rewrite the tacit namespace.
+Instead, we'll rewrite the TL element of 'mx', modifying the lhs and rhs of the move and link maps.

+For example, if our 'at' translation is `{ "" => "foo.", "g." => "g." }`, then a move from `{ "a." => "b.", "c." => "g.d.", "g.e." => "f." }` will become a move `{ "foo.a." => "foo.b.", "foo.c." => "g.d.", "g.e." => "foo.f." }`.
+Removes need special recognition when rewriting the rhs, and as usually we'll want to un-simplify to expand prefixes and suffixes of rules to match all possible rewrites.

 ## Evaluation Strategy